martynbiz/depends-js/readme.md

 <script src="path/to/depends.min.js">
 ```

-Appended scripts will be added to the end of the document.body
+Appended scripts will be added to document.body.
+Appended styles will be added to document.head.

 ## Register dependencies